 - Don’t use cultural symbols that don’t fit your brand: In 2014, Hermes and Longchamp had great success with their horse-themed products, as this symbol closely aligned with their brands.
 But, as Longchamp found, it is not enough to simply slap a cultural icon on a product, as shown by this year’s rooster-themed bag.
 “Simply adding an image of the rooster on a red-and-golden bag just has no sense of aesthetics,” said one online commentator.

-- Make sure your products don’t look like counterfeits: Chinese consumers are extremely wary of items that look like they can be purchased on ecommerce platforms like Taobao.
+- Make sure your products don’t look like counterfeits: Chinese consumers are extremely wary of items that look like they can be purchased on Chinese e-commerce platforms like Taobao.
 As one commentator said of Calvin Klein’s rooster-themed underwear: “If I spend that much amount of money on it, why would I want to buy something that looks like a fake?”

 Louis Vuitton, for one, seem to have got it right this year, with their bird-adorned wallet collection becoming very popular.
 While it might be argued the bird resembles an owl more so than a rooster, consumers felt it was perfect for the gift-exchanging season, with one calling it “adorable”.